-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-The 'Worcester Greenstar 28i Junior Combi Mk III' gas fired boiler is in a cupboard within the dining room (former kitchen), and is vented via a flue that projects through the external wall.
+The wall mounted 'Worcester Greenstar 24i Junior' gas fired boiler is in one of the ground floor bedrooms, and is vented via a flue that projects through the gable wall.
 The boiler provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the lounge.
-Hot water is supplemented by an electric shower (not tested).
+The radiators are fitted with thermostatic valves and there is a room thermostat in the hall.
+The foam insulated hot water tank, which is fitted with a thermostat, is in the hall airing cupboard.